Capital Asset Management System Requirements

 Governments should develop a capital asset policy that describes the following key elements at a minimum:

-- Capitalization thresholds – This threshold defines the dollar amount at which the purchase of an asset with a useful life of one year or more will be classified as a capital asset.
+• Capitalization thresholds – This threshold defines the dollar amount at which the purchase of an asset with a useful life of one year or more will be classified as a capital asset.
 A government may establish a single capitalization threshold for all capital assets or different capitalization thresholds for different classes of assets.
-The threshold should be established at a small enough level such that the assets excluded would be clearly trivial to financial reporting in aggregate.
-In establishing a threshold, governments may consider the types and groups of capital assets they own, management information needs, and best practices.
-Local governments that are recipients of federal grants should ensure capital asset thresholds will allow the government to meet federal requirements in the 2 CFR §200.313 related to tracking assets purchased with federal funds.
+The threshold should be established at a small enough level such that the assets excluded would be clearly insignificant to financial reporting in aggregate.
+In establishing a threshold, governments may consider the types and groups of capital assets they own and management information needs.
+Local governments that are recipients of federal awards should ensure capital asset thresholds will allow the government to meet federal requirements in the 2 CFR §200.313 related to tracking assets purchased with federal funds.
+Note the April 22, 2024 revisions to the Uniform Guidance increased in the capitalization threshold from $5,000 to $10,000.
+The revisions to the administrative requirements and cost principles are effective to new federal awards executed by a federal agency on or after October 1, 2024.

 Once a policy is adopted, it should be periodically reviewed and updated to ensure it meets the needs of the local government.